 Assessment of nocturia in primary care

-- Nocturia in often ascribed to prostatic disease (in men), without due consideration of other causes.
+- Nocturia in often ascribed to prostatic disease (in men), without due consideration of the fact that there may be other causes.

 - The cause of nocturia can usually be determined by simple assessment using history, examination and a voiding diary, plus urodynamics if necessary.